 Aircraft interiors have wear and tear just like everything else, and N171JC is no exception.
 N171JC has been flying since 1993, and we felt it was time to update the airplane.
 The experts at Okeechobee Painting Center delivered GAC a refurbished plane that is sure to impress.

 Why refurbish a jet?

-Airplanes like N171JC that have been flying for many years and flight crews have meticulously maintained the interior.
+Airplanes like N171JC have been flying for many years, and flight crews have meticulously maintained the interior to ensure our clients’ have a relaxing flying experience.
 Mechanically, the aircraft is about seven years old, given the frequency that components are serviced and updated.
-Airplanes begin to show signs of age in two places: the passenger cabin and the paint protecting the aircraft's exterior.
-With this refurbishment, the N171JC reflects the style in which GAC likes to operate a private aircraft charter.
+Airplanes begin to show signs of age in two places: the passenger cabin and the paint protecting the aircraft’s exterior.
+With this refurbishment, N171JC reflects the style in which GAC likes to operate a private aircraft charter.
 Refurbishing an entire aircraft is more cost-effective in many cases.
 It also allows our team to offer our brokers and clients a better product at the best price.

 Is refurbishing an aircraft worth the cost?

 It depends on whether your organization is in the business of providing light jets, midsize, or long-range jets for your brokers and clients.
 If you have a light jet or a long-range jet that looks a little worn, then reinvesting assets in refurbishment might be the most cost-effective option.
 Airplanes in both the short and long-range market segments are worth refurbishing.
 On the other hand, midsize jets like Challengers and some Citations are in a market segment where refurbishment might not be your best choice.
 Therefore, purchasing a new midsize jet is often the way to stay competitive when you’re operating a common aircraft type.